GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 ==== Low level static simulation

+In a first time, the acoustic simulation aspect of the library will be explored.
+This constitutes the starting point of the library and is responsible for its central feature: computing listened signals in a reverberant environment.

 ===== #acr("RIR") simulation

+The core component around which the simulation pipeline revolves is the #acr("RIR") simulation library.
+We have chosen the framework of #acr("RIR") filters for its simplicity and prevalence in the scientific literature.
+@sec:simulator:background introduced the main concepts and fundamental aspects of this approach.

 @fig:simulator:simulator:audio_pipeline illustrates how the audio processing takes place within the pipeline.
+The different steps of this procedure will be detailed in the following sections.
+The role of the #acr("RIR") simulation library consists in inferring, given the localization and properties of a set of sound sources and receivers (microphones), the pairwise #acr("RIR") filters.

 #figure(
   image("figures/audio_pipeline.svg"),